 I recently received an email from Duane Long asking a question about redirecting a domain name that he had recently purchased.
 He is trying to redirect the domain name so that he can get the proper link credit; so that the links from the domain name he bought is credited to his current, live website.
 Here is his email and my detailed response to him.
+Here is how to properly redirect a domain name and get link credit at the same time.

 You have a very informative site and thank you for being there for us.